kokes/nbviewer.js/README.md

 Two immediate use cases come to mind:

-1. In Mac OS, you can preview files and this system, [Quick Look](https://support.apple.com/kb/PH21920?locale=en_US), supports plugins.
-It would be rather handy to have a notebook preview one keystroke away.
+1. ~~In Mac OS, you can preview files and this system, [Quick Look](https://support.apple.com/kb/PH21920?locale=en_US), supports plugins.
+It would be rather handy to have a notebook preview one keystroke away.~~ This has been done, see [ipynb-quicklook](https://github.com/tuxu/ipynb-quicklook).
 2. Ever since GitHub introduced notebook rendering last year, Gitlab users have been [requesting the same](https://gitlab.com/gitlab-org/gitlab-ce/issues/2508).
 Gitlab itself recently dropped Python as a dependency, so its reintroduction just for converting notebooks is rather unlikely.
 A browser-based solution like this could be a good substitute.

 ### Tech details